tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 --------------------------------

-Report or even complaints about this Fortran code should be sent to tranquocviet@tdt.edu.vn, viet204@gmail.com, or viet@snu.ac.kr.
-If it will be on a good day then you may get a great support from me :D
+Reports or even complaints about this Fortran code are welcomed.

-Cheers.